 Denmark borders Sweden to the east and Germany to the south.
 The Øresund Bridge connects Sweden to the largest Danish island, Zealand.
 Jutland, which is a peninsula, connects Denmark with Germany.
 The third-largest island in Denmark is Funen, which is connected to Zealand by the Great Belt Bridge and to Jutland by the Little Belt Bridge.

 Politics in Denmark

 Denmark is a constitutional monarchy.
 Queen Margrethe II has no real political power, and the parliament, Folketinget, is the country’s highest authority.
-Denmark is a member of the EU, but has retained the crown as its currency.
-The country is also a member of NATO.
+Denmark is a member of the EU, but has retained the krone as its currency.
+It is also a member of NATO.